Fly High Little Butterfly

 Fly High Little Butterfly is a 1979 single by the European disco group Arabesque.
-The song, like previous singles failed to chart in Germany, but became a huge success in Japan.
-Heike Rimbeau sang the lead, accompanied by Karen Ann Tepperis and Michaela Rose as backing singers.
-The song tells the story of a "little butterfly" who has a passion for singing and dancing from a very young age, and strives to be like her mother.
-The butterfly eventually reaches her goal.
+Contrary to other releases by Arabesque, the song was not commercially released as a single in Germany, but became a moderate commercial success in Japan, where it was the fourth single cut released from the disco album Friday Night (1979).
+Heike Rimbeau sang the lead vocals, accompanied by Karen Ann Tepperis and Michaela Rose on backup vocals.
+The song tells the story of a "little butterfly" who has a passion for singing and dancing from a very young age, and strives to be like her mother, who encouraged to "fly high" and avidly pursue her goals and dreams.

+"Fly High Little Butterfly" is arranged in 4/4 time and the tempo is driven by a melodic string section, electric rhythm bassline guitars and saxophone riffs over a four-on-the-floor beat.

 The song was exclusively released as a single in Japan, where it stalled at #33 on the Oricon Singles charts for three weeks.
+It later appeared on the group's compilation albums The Best Of Volume 1 (2004) and Complete Single Collection (2010).